JasperHG90/PatternRecognition/README.md

 ## Files

-Currently contains the following files (not all files are listed here):
+Currently contains the following files (only the most important files are listed here):

 1. `data/raw/WikiEssentials_L4.7z`: output file of the WikiVitalArticles program.
 Each document is included in its entirety (but split by paragraph).
 2. `preprocess_utils.py`: preprocessing functions for Wiki data.